allegro/blog/_posts/2021-12-13-why-we-should-rewrite-enzymejs-to-rtl-and-how-to-do-that.md

 - Jest documentation links to the RTL website in the [*Testing Web Framework*](https://jestjs.io/docs/testing-frameworks#react) section as well as React documentation in the [*Recommended Tools*](https://reactjs.org/docs/testing.html#tools).
-- Testing—library allows us to test with the same API not only React but also others frameworks like Vue (testing—library/vue), Angluar (tesiting—library/angular), Svelte (testing—library/svelte) etc. This could be some advantage for people working on several projects in different technologies.
+- Testing—library allows us to test with the same API not only React but also others frameworks like Vue (testing—library/vue), Angular (tesiting—library/angular), Svelte (testing—library/svelte) etc. This could be some advantage for people working on several projects in different technologies.
+There is also *dom-testing-library* which allows writing tests without any framework!

 ## Basic differences